Write C# code

 - Targeted extraction of a feature into a standalone .NET service

-- Access to IBM i data through EF Core, without duplication
+- Access to IBM i data through EF Core, with no duplication

-The isolated functionality evolves, is tested, and deployed independently.
+The isolated feature evolves, tests and deploys independently.

-The IBM i ERP remains stable while continuing to handle data persistence.
+The IBM i ERP stays stable while continuing to handle data persistence.

 Any questions?